 Fashola has had a few “zero installed capacity moments” of his own since he became the Grand Minister.

 Going back in time, in 2000 the National Electric Power Authority (NEPA) had on its books 1.6 electricity customers with 51% residing Lagos State even though, Nigeria had a 150 million population and Lagos State had 11 million.
 These figures indicated that just over 1% of Nigerians were electricity customers and Lagos State only 7% of the national population.
-This is evidence of gross nonfeasance and inefficiency by NEPA and the government.
+It is evidence of gross nonfeasance and inefficiency by NEPA and the government.
 Research by the author carried out in 2002 demonstrated that in Lagos State, electricity customers were about 400% greater than what NEPA had recorded.
 Electricity meters for customers were scarce and expensive, power theft was rife, illegal (mostly unsafe) connections (to whole communities) rampant.
-Furthermore, tenement buildings (face me, I face you) that litter Lagos were having 10 to 20 families as tenants many with microwaves, TVs, VCD recorders, boiling rings, electric irons in them using one meter and registered as “one customer”.
-How can peak demand and average daily demand for electricity supplied be properly calculated with such grossly underestimated customer data?
+Furthermore, tenement buildings (face me, I face you) that litter Lagos had ten to twenty families as tenants.
+Many tenants used microwaves, TVs, VCD recorders, boiling rings, electric irons in them using one meter and registered as “one customer”.
+How can peak demand and average daily demand for electricity supplied be appropriately calculated with such grossly underestimated customer data?

-How many electricity customers does Fashola say the regulators claim they have on their books in 2017?
+How many electricity customers does Fashola say the regulators claim they had on their books in 2017?
 Ask him.